Dr Lisa Hutton

 Dr Elizabeth Paton

-Elizabeth’s teaching and research has focused on communication and media, and the study of creativity as a dynamic system.
-She is co-editor of The Creative System in Action, which looks at systems-based research in the creative industries, published by Palgrave MacMillan UK in 2015.
+Elizabeth teaches communication, media studies and creative industries subjects at the University of Newcastle.
+She is co-editor of The Creative System in Action, which looks at systems-based research in the creative industries.
+It was published by Palgrave MacMillan UK in 2016.

 Dr Piotr Majka